 - drink too much alcohol

-Primary premature ejaculation will happen the very first time a person has sex, and will happen every time afterwards.
-Psychological factors are often common causes of lifelong premature ejaculation.
-This is compared to men who have secondary premature ejaculation, where the causes can sometimes be physical.
+Primary premature ejaculation may happen the first time you have sex.
+This can then happen every time afterwards as well.
+Psychological factors are often common causes of primary premature ejaculation, compared to secondary premature ejaculation, which is sometimes caused by a physical condition.

 Causes of primary premature ejaculation include:

-- Psychological issues: some men who have experienced childhood trauma related to sex can cause them to become overly anxious about sex
+- psychological conditions - for example, some men who have experienced mental trauma related to sex might become overly anxious about sex.

-- Conditioning: some men become conditioned when ejaculating, which can cause lifelong premature ejaculation.
-For example, some men condition themselves to ejaculate quickly during adolescence to avoid being caught, which leads to ejaculating too quickly with a partner
+- conditioning - you may have become conditioned when ejaculating.
+For example, some men condition themselves to ejaculate quickly during adolescence to avoid being caught.
+This will lead to ejaculating too quickly with a partner.

-Secondary premature ejaculation is often caused by stress, anxiety, and/or depression.
-Psychological factors like these are all strongly linked with sexual dysfunctions, including premature ejaculation.
-Research has shown that in men who ejaculate prematurely, there is a strong link with depression.
-Other factors include relationship issues, personal conflicts, and performance-related anxiety.
+Secondary premature ejaculation is often caused by stress, anxiety or depression.
+These are linked with male sexual dysfunctions, including premature ejaculation.
+There is a strong link between premature ejaculation and depression.
+Other factors include relationship issues, personal conflicts, and performance related anxiety.

 There are also physical causes of secondary premature ejaculation, including:

-Relationship issues are also seen as a common cause of premature ejaculation.
-Relationship causes of premature ejaculation can be a ‘vicious circle’, particularly if the partner is not supportive.
-This can lead to an even higher level of anxiety and fear of failure.
+Relationship issues can also be a common cause of premature ejaculation.
+If your partner is not supportive, it can lead to a higher level of anxiety and fear of failure.
 If relationship problems are a cause of premature ejaculation, it may be due to:

 How to delay ejaculation